 A tablet hardness tester (Erweka TBH, Sotax HT, Pharmatron Multicheck, Copley Scientific) is a horizontal-axis compression device with jaws designed specifically to crush round or oblong tablets and report breaking force, diameter, thickness, and weight.
 The mechanism is a motorized jaw driven at a fixed speed (typically 1 mm/s for USP <1217>) until the tablet fractures; the peak force is recorded.
-Many modern units include a weight scale, caliper, and friability drum in one integrated console, batch-processing 20–100 tablets per run.
-This is the workhorse of high-volume generic manufacturing QC.
+Many modern units include a weight scale, caliper, and friability drum in one integrated console.

 A pharmaceutical texture analyzer (SMS TA.XTplusC, Brookfield CTX, KHT TA-30) is a vertical-axis universal mechanical testing platform with interchangeable load cells, a catalog of 100+ probes, and software that runs configurable test protocols.
-The same instrument can perform tablet diametral compression with a flat anvil fixture, soft capsule puncture with a ball probe, gel back-extrusion with a cell, transdermal peel with a 90° jig, blister pack peel-off with a tensile grip, and TPA with a cylindrical probe and double-compression script.
+The same instrument can perform tablet diametral compression, soft capsule puncture, gel back-extrusion, transdermal peel, blister pack peel-off, and TPA.
 One chassis, dozens of test methods, one set of validation documents.

 | Feature | Tablet Hardness Tester | Texture Analyzer |